oksanaivashko/wordpress/README.md

 - Have ssh authorization for your wordpress server from your laptop and   for database server the ssh authorization should be from your wordpress server.
 - ssh-keygen in your wordpress server and add your public key when you are creating your database server.

-- Webserver use OS CentOS8
+- Webserver OS - CentOS8

-- Database use OS Ubuntu20
+- Database OS - Ubuntu20

 # Installation